scott-griffiths/bitstring/README.md

 Credits
 -------

-Created by Scott Griffiths in 2006 to help with ad hoc parsing and creation of compressed video files.
+Created in 2006 to help with ad hoc parsing and creation of compressed video files.
 Maintained and expanded ever since as it became unexpectedly popular.
 Thanks to all those who have contributed ideas and code (and bug reports) over the years.

 <sub>Copyright (c) 2006 - 2023 Scott Griffiths</sub>